SDGGiesbrecht/Workspace/Tests/Mock Projects/After/PartialReadMe/Documentation/🇬🇧EN Read Me.md

 ## Importing

-`PartialReadMe` is intended for use with the [Swift Package Manager](https://swift.org/package-manager/).
+PartialReadMe provides a library for use with the [Swift Package Manager](https://swift.org/package-manager/).

-Simply add `PartialReadMe` as a dependency in `Package.swift`:
+Simply add PartialReadMe as a dependency in `Package.swift`:

 ```swift
 let package = Package(